Bill Belichick is 3rd coach with 300 wins, Patriots defeat Bills 29-25

 New England led 16-10 early in the fourth quarter when the Bills went for it on fourth-and-2 at the Patriots 33.
 Ja’Whaun Bentley knocked away Allen’s pass to Dawson Knox.

 That set up a nine-play, 66-yard scoring drive for the Patriots.
-Jones connected with Kendrick Bourne for a 22-10 lead.
-New England’s 2-point try failed.
+Jones connected with Bourne for a 22-10 lead.